uclcrypto/spook-masked-hardware/README.md

 # **Spook Hardware Implementations**

-This repository contains all the files relative to the protected HW implementations of [Spook](https://www.spook.dev/) used for the Hardware-oriented version of Capture the Flag.
+This repository contains all the files relative to the protected HW implementations of [Spook](https://www.spook.dev/) used for the Hardware-oriented version of the Capture the Flag.
 A practical implementation was done on a [Sakura-G board](http://satoh.cs.uec.ac.jp/SAKURA/hardware/SAKURA-G.html) which was used to generate the datasets (currently available on the [Spook website](https://www.spook.dev/)).

-The hardware core follows a custom API broadly based on the [LWC HW API](https://cryptography.gmu.edu/athena/LWC/LWC_HW_API.pdf), proposed in the context of the LWC NIST competition.
+The hardware core follows a custom API broadly based on the [LWC HW API](https://cryptography.gmu.edu/athena/LWC/LWC_HW_API.pdf), proposed in the context of the [LWC NIST competition](https://csrc.nist.gov/projects/lightweight-cryptography).
 We provide a python library that generates from a high level the data that should be sent to the core in order to perform different operations (e.g., load the key, encryption, ...).
 The latter is used to generate the test vectors used in simulatations as well as the actual FPGA implementation.

 _Note: no security claims comes with this code.
 It is a straightfoward implementation of state-of-the-art hardware masking scheme which security depends on various factors such masking order, independence assumption and noise level._